l0b5ter/Event_Bot/README.md

 ## Features
 - Manage events
-- Alert by events starting (configurable time and date)
+- Alerted by events starting (configurable time and date)
-- High configurable config file
+- Highly configurable config file

 ### Self Hosting

-SO YOU DONT WANNA SHARE YOUR SERVER EVENTS?????
+So, dont you want to share your server events?????
 Do you know what self hosting means?
-It basically mean you have to host it on your computer/server where the bot is always running (console window open).
-If the bot goes offline, you have to get it online again and take the consequences of eraesed events...
+It basically means you have to host it on your computer/server where the bot is always running (console window open).
+If the bot goes offline, you have to get it online again and take the consequences of erased events...
 Anyway lets jump into how to get it up and running.

 #### 1. Nodejs
-Be sure you have installed Nodejs(https://nodejs.org/en/), if not the bot wont work.
+Be sure you have installed Nodejs(https://nodejs.org/en/).
+If not, the bot wont work.

 #### 2. Download Zip